 Learn more about Queer Cafeadd

-Anyone in BC between the ages of 14 to 19 who identifies as a member of the LGBTQ2IA+ community is welcome to attend, including but not limited to people who identify as gay, lesbian, bisexual, pansexual, transgender, Two-Spirit, queer, non-binary, asexual, aromantic, agender, genderqueer, genderfluid, intersex, or questioning.
+Anyone in BC between the ages of 16 to 24 who identifies as a member of the 2SLGBTQIA+ community is welcome to attend, including but not limited to people who identify as gay, lesbian, bisexual, pansexual, transgender, Two-Spirit, queer, non-binary, asexual, aromantic, agender, genderqueer, genderfluid, intersex, or questioning.
 You don’t need to have used Foundry services before, and you don’t need a referral from a professional.

 When and where is the Queer Café?

-The Queer Café is held over Zoom and takes place Wednesday evening from 6:30-8:00pm.
+The Queer Café is held over Zoom and takes place Wednesday evenings from 6:00-7:30pm.
 The facilitators will be available for half an hour after the Queer Café if you would like to talk more about anything that came up during the session.

 Who runs the Queer Café?

-The Queer Café is facilitated by a youth peer supporter who identifies as LGBTQ2IA+.
+The Queer Café is facilitated by a counsellor and youth peer supporter who identifies as 2SLGBTQIA+.
 A peer supporter is a trained support worker who has lived experience of the different types of issues they help others with, like mental health or substance use challenges.
 A youth peer supporter is a peer supporter who is close to your own age (between the ages of 20-30.)

 What activities does the Queer Café involve?